zrlay/dj-braintree/README.rst

 * Built-in migrations
 * Dead-Easy installation
 * Leverages the best of the 3rd party Django package ecosystem
-* `djstripe` namespace so you can have more than one payments related app
+* `djbraintree` namespace so you can have more than one payments related app
 * Documented
 * Tested
 * Current API version (2012-11-07), in progress of being updated